elabbasy1/My-Data-Python-Project/README.md

 This section details the process of preparing the data to ensure it is accurate and ready for analysis.

-### Import & Clean Up Data using pandas, matplotlib, seborn and sns
+### Import & Clean Up Data using pandas, matplotlib and seaborn
 I begin by importing the required libraries and loading the dataset, followed by initial cleaning steps to ensure data quality.